dankoknad/redux-todo/README.md

 ## Redux Todo list

 This is IMHO more readable and undersandable example than [official](https://github.com/reactjs/redux/tree/master/examples/todos).
 Some confusing parts like this [`todo` constant](https://github.com/reactjs/redux/blob/master/examples/todos/src/reducers/todos.js#L1-L21) has been removed.
-Basicaly, `todo` is helper method which looks like a reducer - but it is **not**.
-It is function which is passed to the `todos` reducer.
+Basicaly, `todo` is helper function which looks like a reducer - but it is **not**. `todo` is a function which is passed to the `todos` reducer.
 Yeah, it gets `state` and `action` as parameters like reducer should - but still, `todo` constant is not a reducer.

 Now, instead of having this:
 ```js